maci0/gke-inference-from-scratch/part2.md

     - name: NCCL_TUNER_CONFIG_PATH
       value: /usr/local/gib/configs/tuner_config_a3u.txtpb
 ```
-Since we are using a GPU that is on the same node, we can configure NCCL to skip the network plugin initialization and just use `NVLink` for GPU-to-GPU configuration.
+Since we are using a GPU that is on the same node, we can configure NCCL to skip the network plugin initialization and just use NVLink for GPU-to-GPU configuration.

-vLLM Parameters
+These environment variables are used to tune NCCL's behavior for optimal single-node performance:

+`NCCL_NET_PLUGIN=none`: For communication within a single node, NCCL automatically uses the fastest available interconnect, which is NVLink on A3 VMs.
+This variable explicitly tells NCCL not to load any network plugins (like the RDMA plugin), which is a slight optimization that can speed up initialization.

+`NCCL_TUNER_CONFIG_PATH:` This points to a configuration file (provided via the `gib` volume mount) containing pre-tuned parameters for NCCL communication specifically for A3 Ultra machines.
+This tuner helps NCCL choose the most efficient algorithm for collective operations based on the hardware topology, further boosting performance.
+This setting will be different for different machine types and interconnects.

+**vLLM Parameters**
 - `--tensor-parallel-size 2`: Split model across 2 GPUs
 - No additional networking annotations needed (NVLink is automatic)